Last updated:

 | Model training and optimisation | Cloud | GPU compute — cloud is vastly more cost-effective than on-premises GPU |

 Before AI can be deployed in a manufacturing environment, the data infrastructure must be in place.
-This is typically the longest and most expensive part of an Industry 4.0 project for facilities that are starting from a low digital baseline.
+This is typically the longest and most expensive part of an Industry 4.0 project.
+It hits hardest for facilities starting from a low digital baseline.

 Supervisory Control and Data Acquisition (SCADA) systems control and monitor plant operations.
 Manufacturing Execution Systems (MES) track production orders, quality records, and work-in-progress.
 Both are primary data sources for manufacturing AI.
 Integration with these systems via OPC-UA, ODBC, REST APIs, or vendor-specific connectors is the first step.
-Many UK, Canadian, and Australian mid-market manufacturers use SCADA systems from Siemens (WinCC), Rockwell (FactoryTalk), or Aveva (Wonderware), and MES systems from SAP ME, Epicor, or Infor.
+Many UK, Canadian, and Australian mid-market manufacturers use SCADA systems from Siemens (WinCC), Rockwell (FactoryTalk), or Aveva (Wonderware).
+Their MES systems come from SAP ME, Epicor, or Infor.
 Each has different integration characteristics.

-Enterprise Resource Planning (ERP) systems (SAP, Oracle, Microsoft Dynamics, Sage X3 — common in UK mid-market) hold demand forecasts, production orders, inventory levels, and procurement data.
+Enterprise Resource Planning (ERP) systems (SAP, Oracle, Microsoft Dynamics, Sage X3 — common in UK mid-market) hold demand forecasts and production orders.
+They also hold inventory levels and procurement data.
 Integration of ERP data with ML forecasting and supply chain optimisation models creates the closed-loop intelligence that characterises mature Industry 4.0 implementations.

 ISO 13849 defines safety requirements for machine control systems.
-Any AI system that interfaces with machine control — particularly one that can modify operating parameters or override safety settings — must be assessed against these requirements.
-In practice, this means maintaining hard safety boundaries in dedicated safety PLCs that AI systems cannot bypass, and subjecting any AI-influenced control logic to the appropriate safety integrity level (SIL) assessment under IEC 62061.
+Any AI system that interfaces with machine control must be assessed against these requirements.
+This is especially true for one that can modify operating parameters or override safety settings.
+In practice, this means maintaining hard safety boundaries in dedicated safety PLCs that AI systems cannot bypass.
+It also means subjecting any AI-influenced control logic to the appropriate safety integrity level (SIL) assessment under IEC 62061.

 A realistic implementation timeline for manufacturing AI across multiple use cases: